To get the best freelancers and secure an excellent ROI, you need to understand how…

 When setting out to compose a HR manual, it’s important to first identify your audience.
-If you are composing an employee-focused HR manual, for example, your document should present day-to-day workplace operations guidance and generalised employee policies.
+If you are composing an employee-focused HR guide, for example, your document should present day-to-day workplace operations guidance and generalised employee policies.
 A HR manual targeted toward management, however, should function as a general policy statement and aim for accuracy over implementation.

 2. Review Your Organizational Policies